DengLab-KI/cscore/README.md

 - Parallelization: batched permutations via joblib.
 Increase `-w` to speed up.
 - Memory: aggregation avoids storing all permutations.

-## Example preprint

-In [Decoding human placental cellular and molecular responses to obesity and fetal growth](https://www.biorxiv.org/content/10.1101/2025.01.27.634981v3.abstract), we analyzed single-nucleus RNA-seq data from placentas of normal-weight women (Control), and women with obesity who were further divided by fetal birth weight into appropriate- (O-A) and large-for-gestational age (O-L) groups.

-(With the C-scoring), → the following (aimed) results:

-We dissected the transcriptional responses in each placental cell type, identifying the **shared responses in O-A and O-L as common obesity responses** and **divergent responses in O-A or O-L groups as responses associated with (or modulated by) fetal overgrowth.**

 ## Score formula

 ![image.png](img/image.png)